rrampage/wmctrl-utils/README.md

 wmctrl is a rather under-appreciated commandline tool that allows you to control your running windows from the command-line.

 ### Window state toggling and Show Desktop
 Some WMs do not come with a toggle desktop shortcut.
 Ditto for maximize and minimize.
+This repo contains a set of utilities for:
+1. Toggling maximize
+2. Show desktop
-This repo contains a set of utilities for Toggling maximize, Show desktop and snapping windows at half width to left or right.
+3. Snap windows at half width to left or right.

 ### Run-or-raise
 How many times have you navigated through countless open windows with **<Alt>+<Tab>** to get to that Chromium / Firefox ?